alwinpaul111/PaperLens/README.md

 ## Does it run offline?

-Partially.
-Text extraction, chunking, and embeddings all run locally with no internet connection required once the embedding model is downloaded.
+Partially Yes, Text extraction, chunking, and embeddings all run locally with no internet connection required once the embedding model is downloaded.
 The LLM call does not — it sends a request to Groq's API for every answer.
 A fully offline version is possible by swapping in a locally-hosted model (e.g. via Ollama), but that trades off answer quality and speed for offline capability, which wasn't the goal here.

 ## Design notes